In Memoriam

 By DANNY CRIVELLO

-I was touched by the announcement last week that American celebrity chef, author and travel documentarian Anthony Bourdain has passed away at the age of 61, survived by his 11-year-old daughter (below).
+American celebrity chef, author and travel documentarian, Anthony Bourdain passed away six years ago, in June of 2018, at the age of 61, and was survived by his then 11-year-old daughter (pictured below).

 For me, Alsatian food will always be the perfect combination of the clarity of flavor the French are known for, with the German heft and heartiness that leave you full and satisfied.
 We will never see Bourdain's episode on Alsatian food, but I'm sure he found it delicious.